-The team behind AMD constantly work hard to bring us updates that will enhance the performance of AMD graphic cards.
+The team behind AMD constantly works hard to bring us updates that will enhance the performance of AMD graphic cards.
 These updates typically fix bugs, issues with games, among other things.
 However, updating your AMD drivers could occasionally bring about some unwanted changes on your PC.
-For instance, sometimes there is no sound after AMD driver update.
+For instance, sometimes there is no sound after the AMD driver update.

 Why is that?
 Well unfortunately there are several different factors that can cause this error.
 Thus, there isn’t just one solution to this problem.
 So, we compiled a list of fixes that will hopefully allow you to resolve the issue as quickly as possible.
 This list will make it far more convenient for you to find solutions that work!
 In fact, you can find many other solutions for other computer-related issues on our website.